List of Tennessee Titans head coaches

-The Tennessee Titans, previously known as the Houston Oilers, are a professional American football team based in Nashville, Tennessee.
+The Tennessee Titans, previously known as the Houston Oilers and Tennessee Oilers, are a professional American football team based in Nashville, Tennessee.
 They are a member of the South division of the American Football Conference (AFC) in the National Football League (NFL).
-The Tennessee Titans have had 18 head coaches in its franchise history.
+The Tennessee Titans have had 20 head coaches in its franchise history.
 As the Houston Oilers based in Houston, Texas, the team began playing in 1960 as a charter member of the American Football League (AFL).
 The Oilers won two AFL championships before joining the NFL as part of the AFL-NFL merger.
 The team relocated to Tennessee in 1997 and played in Memphis for one season before moving to Nashville.
 For two seasons, the team was known as the Tennessee Oilers before changing its name to the Titans in 1999.

 Head coach Jeff Fisher led the Titans to their only Super Bowl appearance in Super Bowl XXXIV following the 1999 season.
 He continued his success with playoff appearances in 2000, 2002, and 2003.
-His coaching career began to decline and, from 2004–2010, his only playoff appearances included 2007 and 2008.
+His coaching career began to decline and, from 2004 to 2010, his only playoff appearances included 2007 and 2008.
 In January 2011, it was announced that Fisher and the Titans had mutually parted ways.
-Fisher's tenure at head coach from 1994–2010 included six playoff appearances, one AFC Championship appearance, and one Super Bowl appearance.
+Fisher's tenure at head coach from 1994 to 2010 included six playoff appearances, one AFC Championship appearance, and one Super Bowl appearance.
+His 142 wins and 120 losses are each a franchise record for a Titans head coach.